KNOW YOUR RIGHTS

 - Ask other employees to support the union, to sign union cards or petitions or to file grievances.

-Here’s what an employer legally cannot do under the NLRA:
+Here’s what employers legally cannot do under the NLRA:

 - Threaten employees with loss of jobs or benefits if they join or vote for a union or engage in protected concerted activity.